beakbahama/log/docs/chins.md

 > Does it tingle today?

-> And do you remmeber the "pop" and cascading sensations?
+> And do you remmeber the "pop" and cascading sensations around the head?

 > I hope to "***share a chin***" with everyone soon, which is a way I came up with for saying "to think with others".
 What do you think of the phrase?